mikestizza/nkp/readme.md

 # Harbor Registry Setup Tool

-This script sets up a Harbor registry for NKP deployments in networks without internet access.
+This script sets up a private Harbor registry for NKP deployments.

 ## What This Script Does